alni/digital-signage-samples/README.md

 * [`gcalflow/`](gcalflow/) - a customizable scrolling Agenda that uses data from Google Calendar,
+    * [`gcalflow/reveal/`](gcalflow/reveal/) - a customizable Agenda presentation
+      slideshow that uses data from Google Calendar
 * [`coin-slider/`](coin-slider/) - a customizable, nice, Slide show gallery
   that uses images from Flickr,
 * [`gapps-script/pollenvarsling/`](gapps-script/pollenvarsling/) - a project